mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Using the terminology from {{?RFC6125}}, a Credential provides "presented identifiers", and it is up to the application to supply a "reference identifier" for the authenticated client, if any.

-Credentials MAY also include information that allows a relying party to verify the identity / signing key binding, such as a signature from a trusted authority.

 ~~~ tls
 // See IANA registry for registered values